reckenrode/nix-foundryvtt/README.md

 ## Performing a Foundry Upgrade

-This repo packages only a single release of FoundryVTT; typically the most up-to-date version.
-When Foundry releases a new version, here's a procedure for upgrading to the latest release.

 1. Download the new Linux/NodeJS version of Foundry from your licensed account at https://foundryvtt.com/

 2. Run `nix build .#foundryvtt.passthru.updateScript && ./result <path to download>/FoundryVTT-<version>.zip <release type>`